 Testing drugs on animals is back in news with the Indian government banning repeat animal testing of new drugs already tested abroad.
 Animal rights groups have welcomed the decision, which prevent using animal for testing of drugs that have been tested earlier in the origin country.
 However, animals are still used for testing new drugs made in India.

 Animal testing is the act of using non-human animals for testing products and services.
 These generally fall in the domain of medical research and are performed by educational institutions, cosmetic firms and pharmaceutical companies.
-Particularly, in the cosmetic industry, animals are kept in a certain environmental conditions to determine the effect of products, but such conditions do not fulfill the biological needs of these animals.
-With the growing awareness about the animals’ psychological needs, animal testing has become a controversial issue.
-Should we continue to use animals for the purpose of medical research where they are uprooted from their natural habitat and are ill treated in labs to cater to our needs?
+Particularly, in the cosmetic industry, animals are kept in certain environmental conditions to determine the effect of products, but such conditions do not fulfill the biological needs of these animals.
+With the growing awareness about animals’ psychological needs, animal testing has become a controversial issue.
+Should we continue to use animals for medical research where they are uprooted from their natural habitat and are ill treated in labs to cater to our needs?

 Animal welfare organizations and animal lovers find animal testing a loathsome and unjust activity due to the sordid conditions of laboratory animals such as guinea pigs, rats, monkeys etc. If we agree that animals do feel pain just like humans, then the ethics that concern human subjects must be applicable to these subjects as well.
 Moreover, to what extent results from laboratories can be applied to our real-life context is another hotly debated topic.
-Application of any medical or cosmetic product in daily life introduces a series of variables that are not accounted for in experiments.
+Application of any medical or cosmetic product in daily life introduces a lot of variables that are not accounted for in experiments.

 Anyway, what are the alternatives to using animals for testing the products?
 Scientific studies have innovated computer models that can simulate human anatomy and inner body workings.
 Such models include in vitro testing, in silico (computer) modeling and research with human volunteers.
 These models can be used to measure the effect of various products on human beings.
 It has been claimed that such models are a safe bet, as they would more accurately lay out the probable effects than those that are received through animals bound in unnatural conditions.